RodrigoDavy/example-telegram-bot/README.md

 # example-telegram-bot
-Just a simple Telegram bot in Ruby
+Just a simple Telegram bot written in Ruby